Writing

 keywords: Challenging Industry Standards.
 Creative Workflow.
 Process.
 Standardization.
 Open-source.
 Popularity.
 Access.
 Barriers to Entry.
 Pedagogy.
 Teaching.
 Academia.
 Employment.
 Creative Rent.
 Non-subscription.
 Switching Costs.
 Software-Agnostic.

-from: September, 2023.
+September, 2023.

-last updated: August 20, 2024.
+last updated: October 25, 2024.

 Bloated Tools